nicholas-ds/StudioMuse/StudioMuse/docs/backedRefactor.md

             └── Mont Marte Extra Soft Oil Pastels Vibrant Hues Premium 52pc.json
 ```

+### Incremental Development & Testing Approach

+We're following a test-driven, incremental approach to this refactoring:

+1. **Incremental Component Migration**: Moving one component at a time from the plugin to the backend
+2. **Comprehensive Test Scripts**: Creating and extending test scripts alongside each component
+3. **Verification Before Proceeding**: Testing each component thoroughly before moving to the next
+4. **Continuous Integration**: Building a suite of tests that can be run to verify the entire system

+This approach ensures we:
+- Catch issues early in the development process
+- Maintain a working system throughout the refactoring
+- Have confidence that previous functionality continues to work
+- Create documentation through tests that show how components should be used

 ### Step-by-Step Plan for Cross-Platform Refactor (Windows & Mac)

 #### 1️⃣ **Separate Frontend & Backend Clearly** - 🟡 In Progress